alflennik/use-flow/documentation/tutorial.md

 The reason the warning appears is because Create React App comes with many linting rules, powered by ESLint, turned on by default.

-Now, you could add `fetchDoggy` to the dependency array and it would work perfectly fine, but instead of doing that, for this tutorial I'm going to have us turn this rule off.
+Now, you could add `fetchDoggy` to the dependency array and it would work perfectly fine.
+If turning the rule off somehow makes you feel icky like a criminal, doing what it demands will indeed work, and you can go ahead with the tutorial.
+But instead of doing that, for this tutorial I'm going to have us turn this rule off.

 I think a sidebar is needed here to explain.
 So how does the dependency array of `useEffect` actually work?

 Probably the reason this is confusing is that the dependency array has two functions:

 1) Tell React when you want your effect to run.
 In this case, once when the component mounts.
-2) Prevent stale data from making its way into the component.
+2) Prevent stale data from making its way into the effect code.

 Stale data can cause horrible bugs which require extended debugging sessions to catch and much longer to really understand how and why it's happening.
 And it's reason number 2 that the React team has turned on the rule.